Grade 4 Grammar

 Ordering Adjectives

 When describing a noun using a number of adjectives, the adjectives should be in a particular order to help the sentence make sense.
-Most native English speakers learn this intrinsically when they begin to form sentences as infants.
+Most native English speakers learn this intrinsically when they begin to form sentences as young children.

-Practice Tip: Sea Lion sentences is a fun nightzookeeper.com game that helps children to learn and practice the correct order of adjectives within a sentence.
+Sea Lion Sentences is a fun Night Zookeeper game that helps children to learn and practice the correct order of adjectives within a sentence.

 Prepositions